jgm/pandoc/INSTALL.md

   Download the latest installer
 </a>

 For alternative ways to install pandoc, see below under the heading for your operating system.
+In cases where a statically linked executable is installed, the pandoc binary from this package cannot use lua filters that require external lua modules written in C.

 ## Windows